Stud-FH/Lorify/README.md

 # Lorify
-spring boot exercise / resource delivery service api
+website manager

-## how to use this api
+## how to use the api
 ### setup
 deploy the following file to your tomcat server:
 `war/server-2.5.1.war`